huangli712/iQIST/doc/readme.md

 The Interacting Quantum Impurity Solver Toolkit (dubbed iQIST) is an open source software package aiming to provide a full, reliable, flexible, and powerful tool chain for various quantum impurity models.
-It contains some continuous-time quantum Monte Carlo impurity solvers (hybridization expa- nsion version), Hirsch-Fye quantum Monte Carlo impurity solver, and corr- esponding prep-processed and post-processed tools.
+It contains some continuous-time quantum Monte Carlo impurity solvers (hybridization expansion version), Hirsch-Fye quantum Monte Carlo impurity solver, and corresponding prep-processed and post-processed tools.

 Licence
 -------

-The iQIST software package is released under the General Public Licence (GPL) version 3.
+The iQIST software package is released under the General Public Licence 3.0 (GPL) or later version.

 Versions
 --------